 Hint for sharing a campaignYou only need to use the title, description and image tags.

 What's more, you can test your newly Open Graph-tagged landing page with Facebook's sharing debugger.
-After pasting in your landing page's URL, this will let you know about any errors you may need to fix.
+After pasting in your landing page's URL, it will let you know about any errors you may need to fix.